ab4d/Ab4d.SharpEngine.Samples.Web/README.md

 To check the Ab4d.SharpEngine for desktop and mobile devices see the [Ab4d.SharpEngine.Samples on GitHub](https://github.com/ab4d/Ab4d.SharpEngine.Samples).

 > [!IMPORTANT]
-> Ab4d.SharpEngine for browser (Ab4d.SharpEngine.Web assembly) is in beta and is not yet ready for production (it will expire on 2025-12-31).
+> Ab4d.SharpEngine for browser (Ab4d.SharpEngine.Web assembly) is in beta and is not yet ready for production (the current version will expire on 2025-12-31).

 ### Quick start guide

-To start this samples project, just open it in any .Net IDE and run it.
-You can also start it from CLI by using `dotnet run .` or similar command.
+To start this samples project, open `Ab4d.SharpEngine.Samples.BlazorWebAssembly` solution or project in any .Net IDE and start it.

+You can also start it from CLI by executing `dotnet run .` or similar command in the `Ab4d.SharpEngine.Samples.BlazorWebAssembly` folder.

+### Usage in your own project

-To use the Ab4d.SharpEngine.Samples.Web library **in your own project**, follow those steps:
+To use the Ab4d.SharpEngine.Web library in your own project, follow those steps:
-- Create a new "Blazor WebAssembly Standalone App" (use .Net 9 or newer).
+- Create a new "Blazor WebAssembly Standalone App" project (use .Net 9 or newer).
 - Add reference to Ab4d.SharpEngine.Web NuGet package.
 - Copy the following files from this samples project to your project:
-    - `CanvasInterop.cs` (copy to root folder of your project)
+    - `CanvasInterop.cs` (copy to the root folder of your project)
+    - `SharpEngineSceneView.razor` (copy to the root folder of your project)
-    - `wwwroot/sharp-engine.js` (copy to wwwroot folder)
+    - `wwwroot/sharp-engine.js` (copy to the wwwroot folder)
     - `Native/libEGL.c` (create a new Native folder in your project and copy the libEGL.c file there)
-- Open Blazor's csproj file and add the following:
+- Open the csproj file of your project and add the following:
     - Into the first `PropertyGroup`:
       ```
       <!-- unsafe code is required to use JSExport in CanvasInterop -->